chrismatchett/met-expo-demos-2/README.md

 Create an app that looks and behaves like the screens below.
 This builds on what we have been learning.

+You will need to learn how to use [TextInput](https://docs.expo.dev/versions/latest/react-native/textinput/) to recreate below.

 ![Pizza Screen](https://github.com/chrismatchett/met-expo-demos-2/blob/main/assets/pizza-screens.png?raw=true)